Skip to content

 Joint mobilization and proprioception.

 That's it.
 Twelve minutes.
-No equipment except a resistance band.
+The only kit you need: a resistance loop band set for the clamshells (under $15) and a foam roller for the recovery work after.
 Do this 2-3 times per week, and you've addressed the structural weaknesses that cause 95% of rucking injuries.

 For progressions, advanced variations, and detailed form cues, get the full routine: The rucking prehab routine - 8 exercises to prevent every injury.